third-wall-studio/Github-Actions-Sandbox/Readme.md

 4. Creates a signed DMG
 5. Creates a GitHub Release with the DMG
 6. Updates the Sparkle appcast.xml for auto-updates
+7. Keeps the version number in sync with the Xcode project

 ### Prerequisites